AI Safety & Security - Stay Safe in the AI Age

 Stay Safe in the AI Age

-AI makes amazing things possible - but it also enables new types of scams, fraud, and manipulation.
-This chapter teaches you critical safety skills: how to spot AI-generated fakes, protect yourself from scams, and keep your family safe.
+AI makes amazing things possible - but it also enables new types of misleading schemes, deceptive practice, and manipulation.
+This chapter teaches you critical safety skills: how to spot AI-generated fakes, protect yourself from misleading schemes, and keep your family safe.

 ๐ How to Spot AI-Generated Text